-How can we harness all that chickens have to offer, in ways that keep everybody happy, healthy and productive?
+Chickens can either be very helpful to gardeners, or incredibly destructive.
+How can we harvest all that chickens have to offer, in ways that keep everybody happy, healthy, and productive?